petrovito/ctwenty48/readme.md

 TODO extend this section

 ## GUI
-This repo contains a GUI part, as well.
+This repo contains a GUI app, as well.

+I am by no mean an UI developer, so esthetics was no priority when writing the code.

+Focus was put on designing the app in a way where the UI does not get stuck while waiting on backend operations.

 ## Howto Build&Run
+You can build and run the gui app by running `./build_n_run.sh`.
+It uses internally the build steps described in `Dockerfile`.

+### Building the apps
 Currently building the apps requires Ubuntu 22.04.

-Running the GUI app requires X11/xorg packages installed.
+Running the GUI app requires X11/xorg packages installed (most of those are installed by conan).

-Other dependencies are pulled in from conan recipes, either defined here in the `./conan ` folder or from Conan Central.
+Other dependencies are pulled in from conan recipes, either defined here in the `./conan` folder or from Conan Central.
 Therefore a conan installation is also required.

-Try (when in doubt have a look at the provided github action):
+Try (when in doubt have a look at the provided github action/dockerfile):
 ```
+sudo apt install libxft-dev
 conan create ./conan/tensorflow
 conan create ./conan/cppflow
 conan create ./conan/csv-parser
+conan create ./conan/nana
 mkdir build && cd build
+conan install ../gui --build=missing
 cmake .. -DBUILD_GUI=1
 make -j6
 ```
 Then run the binary `bin/ctwenty48_gui`.
-You might need to specify the folder containing the tensorflow libraries for the linker, they are most likely located here: `~/.conan/data/tensorflow/2.10/_/_/package/062863c92a5a0a247840166e9f84ebe8d10786b9/lib/`.

 ## TODOS
 * Extend iterative searching to depend on intermittent node evaluations.